 - progressive difficulty walking shorter and shorter distances

-Before you start an asthmatic cough treatment regimen, your doctor will order breathing tests to measure your lung function.
-You may need to have these test periodically to measure the effectiveness of any medications you’re taking.
+Before you start any treatments for asthma cough, a doctor will likely do a physical exam.
+They may also order breathing tests to measure your lung function.
+You may need to have these tests done periodically to measure the effectiveness of any medications you’re taking.

-Controller medications are often used to treat asthma.
+Controller medications are a commonly used method of treating asthma.
 Inhaled corticosteroids help decrease lung inflammation, one of the causes of asthma cough.
 These are used on a long-term basis, unlike oral corticosteroids, which are used for short periods of time during severe flare-ups.

 Long-term oral medications such as leukotriene modifiers may also relieve asthma cough.
 One such drug is montelukast (Singulair).
 Leukotriene modifiers work by treating asthma symptoms related to allergic rhinitis.

 Alternative treatments may help an asthmatic cough, but they are complementary treatments.
-Never stop prescription medications for homeopathic medicine.
-Ask your doctor if the following options may help your asthma cough:
+Never use alternative treatments in a medical emergency or stop prescription medications for homeopathic medicine.

-Aside from treatment, you can help decrease the incidence of asthma cough with a few lifestyle changes.
-For example, placing a humidifier in your room can help ease night coughs.
+Aside from treatment, you can help decrease how often you experience your asthma cough with a few lifestyle changes.
+For example, placing a humidifier in your room can help ease coughing at night.
 You may also have to limit outdoor activities if the air quality is poor.

 - cigarette smoke